Bad bank: Some major conclusions from the experiences in Sweden

-All three bad bank structures have been deemed text book examples of success.
+All three bad bank structures have been deemed textbook examples of success.
 They resolved the toxic loans and made positive returns to the relevant stakeholders.
 This body of work has been referenced by governments and authorities around the world as best practice and some of its lessons applied (most recently in Ireland, Spain, Cyprus and Slovenia).

 Criticism

 Critics of bad banks argue that the prospect that the state will take over non-performing loans encourages banks to take undue risks, which they otherwise would not, i.e. a moral hazard in risk-taking.
 Another criticism is that the option of handing the loan over to the bad bank becomes essentially a subsidy on corporate bankruptcy.
 Instead of developing a company that is temporarily unable to pay, the bondholder is given an incentive to sue for bankruptcy immediately, which makes it eligible for sale to a bad bank.
 Thus, it can become a subsidy for banks at the expense of small businesses.